 Orange County Stepparent Adoption Attorney

 Stepparent adoption should be an exciting time.
 For many families, it can feel like the final confirmation of a family dynamic that has existed for a while.
 Things are finally made official.
 Once the decision that a stepparent will adopt is made, everyone is usually excited to get the process going.
 Unfortunately, though, even something that should be ordinary can end up being complex and frustrating to work through.
 That’s why we do what we do at Cianci Law in southern Orange County.
-We’re excited for you to complete your adoption and confirm your family dynamic.
+As your Orange County Stepparent Adoption Attorney we’re excited for you to complete your adoption and confirm your family dynamic.
 We can help you navigate the bureaucratic difficulties that come with adoptions.
 Our firm can work to make a complex process go more smoothly for you.
-We are ready to help you get started on your Orange County stepparent adoption.
+We are ready to help you get started on your stepparent adoption.

 The Process

-There are a few parts of the stepparent adoption process that are required in almost every circumstance, with a few exceptions.
+There are a few parts of the stepparent adoption process in California that are required in almost every circumstance, with a few exceptions.
 The general components of an adoption are:

 • Forms – Adoption court forms will need to be filled out based on the kind of adoption.
 Those forms will then be submitted to the court.